eclipse-tractusx/tutorial-resources/icc-irs-challenges/README.md

 8. Get the job details
 9. Check results

-## Optimization topics
-- Let the user define the globalAssetId, bpn via input fields.
-- Create different levels of the provided ki guide (e.g. amateur / expert developer) with more or less guidance
-- Refactoring of wording / texts provided to the workshop attendee by the AI Guidance

 ## Contact

 For questions or further information, please feel free to reach out: